 – Work in all the elements that complement self-discipline: Choose your values, build your pack, keep a sense of wonder with intention.

-- Work smarter not harder, and enjoy the fruits of your labor.
-Find out how others have milked the momentum, and keep those ideas close to when yours happen.
+– Work smarter not harder, and enjoy the fruits of your labor.
+Find out how others have milked the momentum, and keep those ideas close to when yours happens.

 – Celebrate!
 You deserve it.
 And then after a while, keep going.

-- Be aware: There is a point when too much of a thing is harmful.
+– Be aware: Too much of a thing is harmful.
 Too much self-discipline can lead to self-destruction.

-- Keep a balance between work, play, and rest.
+– Keep balance between work, play, and rest.

 Did you like what you read?

 Available on: Amazon US | Amazon CA | Amazon UK | Apple iBooks | Powell’s Books | IndieBound